COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 - Suricata
 - OpenVPN

-According to the purpose of each COTS, the node where the installation is perfomed change.
+According to the purpose of each COTS, the node where the installation is perfomed changes.

 ## Future improvements

-Suricata: choose dynamically the interface to work on
+- Suricata: choose dynamically the interface to work on.
-Wazuh: handle wazuh password with a vault
+- Wazuh: handle wazuh password with a vault.

-## AuditD
+## auditd
 **Scope: All**

 Auditd is the userspace component to the Linux Auditing System.
 It's responsible for writing audit records to the disk.